awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 1. On the confirmation page, review your changes\.
 If they are correct, choose **Modify DB Instance** to save your changes\.
 **Important**
-When you schedule this operation, make sure you have updated your client\-side trust store beforehand\.
+When you schedule this operation, make sure that you have updated your client\-side trust store beforehand\.

    Or choose **Back** to edit your changes or **Cancel** to cancel your changes\.